Pradeep880/Pradeep880/README.md

 - 👋 Hi, I’m Pradeep Kushwaha
-- 👀 I’m interested in help people all over the world.
-- 🌱 I’m currently learning Frontend Development
+- 🌱 I’m currently persuing Master of Computer Applications from MNNIT Allahabad.
-- 💞️ I’m looking to intership.
+- 💞️ I’m looking for internship and full time role in Software Development.
 - 📫 You can reach me through by email:pkamurya112000@gmail.com